Improved Algorithms for Parity and Streett objectives: Parity Objectives in Game Graphs

+\emph{Initialization \upbr{steps~\ref{l:startinit}--\ref{l:endinit} of Procedure~\ref{proc:parity}}.} If all vertices of the parity game have priority zero, player~$\pe$ wins from all vertices and thus the algorithm terminates and returns the set of all vertices as the winning set of player~$\pe$ and the empty set as the winning set of player~$\po$.
+Otherwise we set $\pl$ according to the parity of the highest priority~$\numprio-1$ in the parity game.
+The procedure then iteratively determines the winning set of player~$\op$ and in the end identifies $W_\pl$ as the complement of $W_\op$.

-{\em Iterated vertex deletions (Steps~4--9 of Algorithm~\ref{alg:parity}).} The algorithm will repeatedly remove vertices from the graphs $G$ and $G'$.
-Initially the set $V$ is the set of vertices in the input game graph $G$.
-During the algorithm, we denote with $V$ the set of remaining vertices after vertex deletions and we denote with $G[V]$ and $G'[V]$ the subgraphs induced by the vertices remaining in $V$.
-The set of B\"uchi vertices $B$ maintains the set of priority-0 vertices in $V$.
-The vertex set removal is achieved by identifying dominions and removing their attractors.
+\emph{Iterated vertex deletions \upbr{steps~\ref{l:startrepeat}--\ref{l:endrepeat} of Procedure~\ref{proc:parity}}.} The algorithm repeatedly removes vertices from the game graph $\game$.
+During the algorithm, we denote by $\game$ the remaining game graph after vertex deletions.
+The vertex removal is achieved by identifying parts of the winning set of player~$\op$, i.e, $\op$-dominions, and removing their attractors from the maintained game graph.

-{\em Dominion find and attractor removal.} The algorithm repeatedly finds dominions in the B\"uchi game $(G'[V], B)$.
-After a dominion in the B\"uchi game $G'[V]$ is found, its $\pe$-attractor in $G[V]$ is removed from $V$ and $B$.
-Then the search for dominions is continued on the remaining vertices.
-If all vertices in the B\"uchi game are winning for $\po$, i.e., no dominion exists in the B\"uchi game, then Algorithm~\ref{alg:parity} terminates.
-The winning set of player~$\pe$ is the union of the $\pe$-attractors of all found dominions.
-The remaining vertices are winning for player~$\po$.
-We now describe the steps to find dominions.
+\emph{Dominion find and attractor removal.} The algorithm repeatedly finds dominions of player~$\op$ in parity games~$\pgame'$ where the highest priority is at most $\numprio - 2$.
+The parity game~$\pgame'$ is constructed by removing the $\pl$-attractor of vertices with priority~$\numprio-1$ from $\game$ (this is implicit in the Procedure~\ref{proc:dom} and explicit before the recursive call to Procedure~\ref{proc:parity}; more details follow).
+After a $\op$-dominion in the parity game $\pgame'$ is found, its $\op$-attractor is removed from $\game$.
+Then the search for $\op$-dominions is continued on the remaining vertices.
+If all vertices in the parity game~$\pgame'$ are winning for $\pl$, i.e., no $\op$-dominion exists in~$\pgame'$, then the procedure terminates.
+The winning set of player~$\op$ is the union of the $\op$-attractors of all found $\op$-dominions.
+The remaining vertices are winning for player~$\pl$.
+We now describe the steps to find $\op$-dominions.